mitch-b/wled-presets/home-assistant.md

 # Home Assistant Configuration

 I have an automation with my WLED controller to automate holiday-specific presets/playlists based on the day.

 To facilitate this automation, I also have some Helpers and a HACS integration to keep things clean.

+I have some triggers repeated with small offsets, that's a hacky way to try the command twice if the first fails silently.

 ```yaml
 alias: Holiday Roof Lights 🏠